 During the 2016-17 training year, the squadron visited the Alberta Aviation Museum, the Alberta Legislature Building and Edmonton International Airport.
 Cadets participated in two Field Training Exercises, one at CFB Cold Lake and the other at Blackfoot-Cooking Lake Provincial Park.
 The squadron enjoyed presentations and demonstrations from Phoenix Taekwon-do and Your Body Your Weigh Fitness.

-Today, 287 Beaumont Spitfire Squadron is made up of approximately 60 dedicated cadets, 5 officers, 2 Civilian Volunteers, 1 Regular Force member volunteer and an active sponsoring committee.
+Today, 287 Beaumont Spitfire Squadron is made up of approximately 100 dedicated cadets, 5 officers, 3 Civilian Volunteers, and an active sponsoring committee.

 The History of Royal Canadian Air Cadets